ajha19/Codedamn-30-Days-React-Challenge/README.md

 -----Paragraph toggling app-----

+Note*: Please seclect challenges branch to see all dates challenges with project solutions.

 In this lab, you will be developing a simple React application that toggles the visibility of a paragraph.
 You'll be testing your skills in handling user interactions and managing component states in React.

 Objectives